Aahil13/The-JS-Guide/docs/Arrays&Objects.md

 ### Object methods

 A function declared in an object is called a method.
-These methods can carry out various task related to the object.
+These methods can carry out various tasks related to the object.

 ```javascript
 let car = {